volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 - You need the NVIDIA WebDrivers for Graphics Acceleration.
 You can download the corresponding WebDriver from [this link](https://cookiemonster.pro/nvidia_driver_table).
 - Enable NvidiaWeb and Inject System ID.

-If your WebDrivers are not apply after reboot (you check this by clicking the NVIDIA driver button in the top bar), you need to check if your NVRAM is working the way it should be.
+If your WebDrivers are not applied after reboot (you check this by clicking the NVIDIA driver button in the top bar), you need to check if your NVRAM is working the way it should be.
 For more in-depth [click here](Tips,md#nvidia-web-drivers-not-kicking-in).

-If you using NVIDIA GPU like 7/6-series or older, you may don't need to install Web Driver, it's native support by Apple.
+If you are using an NVIDIA GPU like the 7/6-series or older, you don't need to install the WebDriver, it's natively supported by Apple.

 ## Step 6 - Audio
 Check out the guide we made on audio [here](Audio.md).